AKASHAorg/easy-web-crypto/README.md

 development of applications that require storing as well as signing and verifying data.
 It is well tested and it comes with no external dependencies.

+Huge thanks to @Jopie64 for Typescriptifying the source!

 # Usage

 ## ECDA public key